Classes and activities held at The Carmel Foundation are as varied and interesting as the members who attend them.

 Description: Come learn to Line Dance- it's FUN!
 Line dancing originated from European Folk dances and gained momentum in the 1960s and 1970s especially after the creation of the "Tush Push" and "Electric Slide" in the 70s.
 Finally in the 1980s, dozens of line dances were choreographed for specific songs and a line dance craze ensued that continues today with thousands of different line dances to every kind of music you can imagine.

-Mindful Movement
+Mindful Movement on Paper

 Time: 1:30pm-2:30pm, Thurs

-Location: Wellness Room
+Location: Rec Room

 Instructor: Kristin Ramsden